On converse theorems for Hilbert modular forms assuming unramified twists: Lemmas on prime ideals

 \section{Lemmas on prime ideals}

-In this appendix, we will prove all the lemmas we need on prime ideals.
-As these lemmas are general enough, we will simply be working with general number fields, and as before, we let $K$ denote a general number field to distinguish it from $F$.
+In this appendix, we will prove all the necessary lemmas on prime ideals.
+As these lemmas are general enough, we will simply work with general number fields, and as before, we let $K$ denote a general number field to distinguish it from $F$.

-Before stating the first lemma, let us recall some definitions.
-For a set $S$ of primes in a number field $K$, define the \textit{natural density} of $S$ as
+We start by first recalling some definitions.
+For a set $S$ of primes of a number field $K$, define the \textit{natural density} of $S$ as